Day Trip: Charlottesville

 A charming city full of history, rich culture and one-of-a-kind opportunities

-Nestled at the foothills of the beautiful Blue Ridge Mountains in picturesque Albemarle County, the fascinating city of Charlottesville is a lively university town with the quintessential mixture of the arts, education and culture offering visitors a thriving community that’s abundant in history.
+Nestled at the foothills of the beautiful Blue Ridge Mountains in picturesque Albemarle County, the fascinating city of Charlottesville is a lively university town with a quintessential mixture of the arts, education and culture, offering visitors a thriving community that’s abundant in history.

-Our nation’s third president, Thomas Jefferson, inspired the architecture and name of many of the buildings found throughout Charlottesville, but his former home, Monticello, is one of the most iconic.
-Jefferson began building Monticello when he was just 26 years old after inheriting land from his father.
+Our nation’s third president, Thomas Jefferson, inspired the architecture and names of many of the buildings found throughout Charlottesville, but his former home, Monticello, is one of the most iconic.
+Jefferson began building Monticello when he was just 26-years-old after inheriting land from his father.
 The plantation was originally used for the cultivation of tobacco and mixed crops, but like other planters, Jefferson started growing wheat in response to the changing markets.
-In addition to its gorgeous architecture and elaborate estate, Monticello was known for its elaborate gardens that were designed and tended by Jefferson himself.
-Every year he’d grow hundreds of fruit and vegetable varieties, and although his grape vines continuously failed to thrive, he developed the reputation as America’s first viticulturist.
+In addition to its gorgeous architecture and elaborate estate, Monticello was known for its expansive gardens that were designed and tended by Jefferson himself.
+Every year he would grow hundreds of fruit and vegetable varieties, and although his grape vines continuously failed to thrive, he developed the reputation as America’s first viticulturist.

 There are numerous types of tours available in Charlottesville that provide an interesting way to learn more about the city—from private bus tours to wine and ghost walking tours.
 Historical tours follow the footprints of Thomas Jefferson, James Monroe and James Madison.
 Ghost tours dare guests to trace the fatal steps of Charlottesville’s former mayor and his wife whose murder is still a mystery today.
 Choose from any of these, or one of the many other tours offered, and you will quickly discover all the treasures this town has to offer.

 Residents and visitors alike can’t help but love the 30 wineries, breweries and cideries in Charlottesville and Albemarle County.
-Each offer quality libations with expansive views, as well as fascinating tours on craft production … and provide samples, too!
-Spend an afternoon at one of these popular imbibing destinations, or follow one of the wine trails that traverse the landscape.
+Each offer quality libations with picturesque views, as well as fascinating tours on craft production … and provide samples, too!
+Spend an afternoon at one of these popular imbibing destinations, or follow one of the wine or beer trails that traverse the landscape.

 In the heart of the city, you will find one of the finest urban parks in the country, the Historic Downtown Mall.
-This brick-paved pedestrian mall is home to more than 120 shops, 30 restaurants and multiple music venues on and around old Main Street.
+This brick-paved pedestrian mall is home to more than 120 shops and restaurants, plus multiple music venues on and around old Main Street.
 Browse through a variety of unique boutiques, meander by the flowing fountains or simply relax under a stunning oak tree.

 Several museums and art galleries reside throughout Charlottesville, where you can learn about local and statewide history, view a diverse style of art, and experience hands-on exhibits and displays that will attract all ages.
 Art lovers are also invited to attend the town’s First Fridays events, which are held on the first Friday of each month to browse through galleries and exhibits.

 The nightlife in Charlottesville will bring you an endless supply of live music and entertainment, from old school hits to modern-day hip-hop.
-There are several restaurants, pubs and bars open until the wee hours of the morning offering drink specials, late night eats and entertainment that fit for any age.
-If you are having too much fun and prefer to stay overnight in the city, Charlottesville provides visitors with comfortable accommodations that will suit every need among their selection of cozy bed and breakfast inns to luxury hotels.
+There are several restaurants, pubs and bars open until the wee hours of the morning offering drink specials, late-night eats and entertainment that fit any age and lifestyle.
+If you are having too much fun and prefer to stay overnight in the city, Charlottesville provides visitors with comfortable accommodations that will suit their every need with the destination’s selection of cozy bed and breakfast inns and luxury hotels.

-Whether you are in town for the weekend or here for a day trip, the attractions, dining, shopping and breathtaking scenery offered in Charlottesville and Albemarle County is truly magical, and you will always have a reason to revisit.
+Whether you are in town for the weekend or here for a day trip, the attractions, dining, shopping and breathtaking scenery offered in Charlottesville and Albemarle County are truly magical, and you will always have a reason to come back for more.